marionettejs/backbone.marionette/docs/marionette.collectionview.md

 `view.render` method.
 This method takes care of destroying all of the child views that may have previously been opened.

-## CollectionView's appendHtml
+## CollectionView's attachHtml

 By default the collection view will append the HTML of each ChildView into the element buffer, and then call jQuery's `.append` once at the end to move the HTML into the collection view's `el`.

-You can override this by specifying an `appendHtml` method in your view definition.
+You can override this by specifying an `attachHtml` method in your view definition.
 This method takes three parameters and has no return value.